Font Import: Load TTF, OTF, WOFF, and TTC Files

 Best Practices

-Section titled “Best Practices”- Always Import Fonts: For maximum quality and control, always use the “Add Font File” feature.
+Section titled “Best Practices”- Always Import Fonts: Use the “Add Font File” feature for maximum quality and control.

-- Plan Your Fallback Chain: Import your primary font first, followed by supplementary fonts for additional character sets.
+- Plan Your Fallback Chain: Import your primary font first, then supplementary fonts for additional character sets.

-- Start with 80% Sharp: This is a great starting point.
-Adjust as needed based on your target font size and display resolution.
+- Start with 80% Sharp: Adjust based on your target font size and display resolution.

-- Test Character Coverage: Ensure your font combination covers all required characters (e.g., Latin, CJK, symbols).
+- Test Character Coverage: Verify your font combination covers all required characters (Latin, CJK, symbols, etc.).

-- Preview at Target Size: The effect of the Sharp setting is most apparent at the intended final resolution.
+- Preview at Target Size: Sharp effects are most visible at the intended final resolution.

 Troubleshooting